pajhiwo/python_help/Other.md

 This function returns the unique identity of an object `id(x)` is the memory address where x is stored

+ ## dir()
+Return the list of names in the current local scope.
+With an argument, attempt to return a list of valid attributes for that object.

 ## Module
 Single Python file.